abbystout/stoutabigail1/content/posts/external-post.md

 "Hard work beats talent when talent fails to work hard." - Kevin Durant

-"Your limitation - just your imagination." - THE Nolan Orr
+"Your limitation - just your imagination." - Nolan Orr